 What did your neurologist say?

-Emily: My Neurologist is very anti-surgery.
+Emily: My Neurologist was very anti-surgery, you know when possible.
+He tries to avoid it.
 He has done his homework and knows every possible alternative to surgery and pain meds.
-He told me what was causing my pain and headaches was muscle spasms (cramps) brought on by a pinched and inflamed nerve.
+He told me what was causing my pain and headaches was muscle spasms brought on by a pinched and inflamed nerve from the herniated disk.
 He said this was very common and that there are many causes.
 He introduced me to three things that work very well at eliminating pain.
 He told me that each work magic on pain like mine.